 Length/credit 1 year - 1.0 credit

+Grade(s): 9, 10, 11, 12

+Course Numbers: Determined by IEP team.

-Math Literacy 1: 15030500 Math Literacy 2: 15030700
+Math Literacy 1: 15030500

+Math Literacy 2: 15030700

+Math Literacy 3: 15030800

+Math Literacy 4: 15030900

-This course is designed for students who require significant additional math instruction and support in the areas of computation, concepts, and applications to achieve standards for numbers and operations, algebraic concepts, geometry, and measurement, data, and probability addressed in Algebra 1, Geometry, and Algebra 2.
-Participation is determined by a student's IEP team.
+This course is designed for students who require significant additional math instruction and support in the areas of computation, concepts, and applications to achieve standards for numbers and operations, algebraic concepts, geometry, and measurement, data, and probability addressed in Integrated Math 1, Integrated Math 2 and Integrated Math 3.
+Participation is determined by a student's IEP team based on individual needs.